rivvalue/voia-docs/replit.md

 # Voice of Client

 ## Overview
-The Voice of Client (Voxa) is a Flask-based system designed for comprehensive customer feedback collection and AI-powered analysis, specializing in Net Promoter Score (NPS) surveys.
+The Voice of Client (Vocsa) is a Flask-based system designed for comprehensive customer feedback collection and AI-powered analysis, specializing in Net Promoter Score (NPS) surveys.
 Its primary purpose is to transform raw customer feedback into actionable insights, identifying sentiment, key themes, churn risk, and growth opportunities.
-Voxa aims to provide businesses, specifically Rivvalue Inc., with a powerful tool for understanding customer sentiment, improving services, and fostering organic growth by leveraging AI for deeper analysis of customer interactions.
+Vocsa aims to provide businesses, specifically Rivvalue Inc., with a powerful tool for understanding customer sentiment, improving services, and fostering organic growth by leveraging AI for deeper analysis of customer interactions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.